lovell/sharp/docs/api.md

 `path` is a String containing the path to write the image data to.

 If an explicit output format is not selected, it will be inferred from the extension, with JPEG, PNG, WebP, TIFF and DZI supported.
+Note that RAW format is only supported for buffer output.

 `callback`, if present, is called with two arguments `(err, info)` where: